-Each day, as an owner, you get to set your lineup and pick which players get to hit the ice, and which players will ride the pine.
-Then sit back and relax as your fantasy site calculates scores for you live, so that you can watch your guys play in real life and watch your fantasy team rocket to the top of the standings at the same time.
+Each day, as an owner, you get to set your lineup and pick which players hit the ice and which players will ride the pine.
+Then sit back and relax as your fantasy site calculates scores for you live, so you can watch your guys play in real life and watch your fantasy team rocket to the top of the standings at the same time.

 Got it.
 But how do I be good?

-You could pick your team based on best hockey flow.. (may we suggest William Nylander) perhaps?
-Or maybe last year’s rookie sensation, Brock Boeser (pronounced Bess-er)?
-But maybe go with something a little more practical if you want to compete with the best fantasy owners in your league.
+You could pick your team based on best hockey flow (oh hey there William Nylander) but maybe go with something a little more practical if you want to compete with the best fantasy owners in your league.
 ESPN and Dobber Hockey have some top player lists that can help you with this.

 If your league is hosted on Yahoo (which it likely is), the site will also give you a list of players the experts think will have the best season.
 Don’t get overwhelmed by these sites.
 They’re showing you way more information than you’re probably ever going to need to know.